A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: Methods

-After the zero point calibration, the PSF is scaled to different magnitudes and added to the difference image as fake SNe.
-These images with the synthetic SNe are then used in a threshold based source detection algorithm.
-The efficiencies are defined as the fraction of synthetic SNe recovered.

-These efficiency measurements take advantage of various \texttt{ photutils} functions.
-The PSF used, as mentioned earlier, is the \textit{IntegratedGaussianPRF}, which requires only the spread taken from the image headers.
-The planting of the PSF in the image at various positions and fluxes is done using \textit{subtract\_psf}.
-The fluxes of the synthetic SNe that we have planted are determined using the zero point, at magnitudes covering $r = [20.5,23.5]$.
-The synthetic SNe are planted in a twenty five position lattice configuration around the lensing galaxy.
+The synthetic SNe for detection efficiency measurements are planted in a twenty-five position lattice configuration around the lensing galaxy.
 These sources are separated by 25 pixels, which covers a total area of 0.42 square arcminutes, with a scale of $0.389''$ per pixel.
-At the redshiftd of our sample, this covers a physical distance of tens to hundreds of kpc, so would represent any possible SNe within the galaxy, including as well SNe that form in the outskirts of galaxies \citep{Chakrabarti2018}.
+At the redshifts of our sample, this covers a physical distance of tens to hundreds of kpc, and could represent any possible SNe within the source galaxy, including SNe that form in the outskirts of galaxies \citep{Chakrabarti2018}.
 The lattice is centered on the target, and does not vary based on source properties.
-In determining the recovery for the fake planted sources, we have used \textit{DAOStarFinder} with a $3 \sigma -$\textit{threshold}, where $\sigma$ is the difference image noise taken as the sigma-clipped standard deviation.
+In determining the recovery for the fake planted sources, we have used \textit{DAOStarFinder} with a $3 \sigma -$ threshold, where $\sigma$ is the difference image noise taken as the sigma-clipped standard deviation.
 This method looks for sources that have at least 5 adjacent pixels above the given threshold.
 A linear least squares method is applied to the recovered fractions at the given magnitudes to determine the parameters $m_{50}$ and $\alpha$ in the efficiency function, Equation \ref{eq:eff}.

 An example showing the planting of SNe into a difference image and the measured efficiency are shown in Figure \ref{fig:fit_ex}.
 This is for one data frame that has a measured $m50$ of 22.01, and shows the measured efficiency as a function of magnitude.
 The case with a source magnitude of 22 is shown in the bottom left, where close to half of the synthetic sources are detected.
 The source detection software was set to agree with those objects which would have likely received close attention; which can be seen in Figure \ref{fig:fit_ex}.
+Human searchers are expected to outperform this detection efficiency algorithm, so the resulting efficiency curves will be somewhat conservative.